GhostWriters/DockSTARTer/docs/apps/synclounge.md

     }
     ```

-1. Restart the letsencrypt container
+3. Restart the letsencrypt container
    `docker restart letsencrypt`

 You should now be able to go to `synclouge.yourdomain.com` and use SyncLounge!

 ## Issues

-There are a number of issues found when setting this up.
+These are some issue found when setting this up.

 1. The docker container doesn't properly respect `web_root` and `server_root` settings for some paths.
 These are noted in the sample nginx config above.
 2. Auto Join has a bug that causes it to not work most of the time.
 3. Some of the settings are a bit finicky.
 For instance, `web_root` and `server_root` don't like to be set to `/` and they if they are empty, they will get set to defaults `/slweb` and `/slserver`.